 Entries can range from research concepts and ideas to technical issues and industrial applications, and are encouraged from, but not limited to, the themes and topics in the following areas:

-- Autonomous / unmanned aerial vehicles (civil and military)
+- Autonomous / unmanned vehicles

 - Aircraft in-flight entertainment

 - Integrated logistic support for aerospace systems

 Automotive and road transport systems

 - Includes road infrastructure, vehicles (passenger and commercial), control systems and traffic management systems

 - Driver support systems such as speed alert, alco-locks, driver alertness detection, driver warning & assistance systems

 - Road management (data collection, route advice, diversion management, speed management, traffic management), managed motorway and similar systems; toll systems

 - Covers all railway systems, not just steel wheel / steel rail (e.g monorail, rubber tyred, automated people movers)